serghiou/best-of-data-science/best-of-r.md

 **[RJAGS.](https://www.datacamp.com/courses/bayesian-modeling-with-rjags?tap_a=5644-dce66f&tap_s=10907-287229)** A super useful package for Bayesian modelling within R. This is a link to a tutorial on how to use it by the great as always DataCamp.

+**[diagis.](https://cran.r-project.org/web/packages/diagis/vignettes/diagis.pdf)** Package.
+Tutorial. "diagis is an R package containing functions relating weighted samples obtained for example from importance sampling.
+The main motivation for developing diagis was to enable easy computation of summary statistics and diagnostics of the weighted MCMC runs provided by bssm package (Helske and Vihola 2016; Vihola, Helske, and Franks 2017) for Bayesian state space modelling."

 ***

 ## Causal Inference